sabhafalki/Module-17-Challenge/README.md

 ![SMOTE_Oversampling](/Image/SMOTE_Oversampling.png)

 ### Undersampling ###
-- Balanced Accuracy: 0.65%
+- Balanced Accuracy: 0.51.6%
 - Precision: The precision is low for High-risk loans and is high for Low-risk loans.
-- Recall High Risk: 68%
+- Recall High Risk: 60%
-- Recall Low Risk: 62% <br>
+- Recall Low Risk: 43% <br>

 ![Undersampling](/Image/Undersampling.png)
+## SMOTEENN Algorithm to Predict Credit Risk ##
 ### Combination (Over and Under) Sampling ###
-- Balanced Accuracy: 0.65%
+- Balanced Accuracy: 0.64.6%
 - Precision: The precision is low for High-risk loans and is high for Low-risk loans.
-- Recall High Risk: 68%
+- Recall High Risk: 71%
-- Recall Low Risk: 62% <br>
+- Recall Low Risk: 58% <br>

 ![Combination (Over and Under) Sampling](/Image/Combination_(Over_and_Under)_Sampling.png)